Free Financial Education & Literacy Curriculum for All Ages

 What is Financial Education?

-Financial education is more than being able to add dollars and cents.
-It’s about building better spending habits, instilling confidence, and equipping everyone with the skills to pursue big financial goals with minimal risk.
+Being financially educated is about more than being able to add dollars and cents.
+It’s about building better spending habits, instilling confidence, and being equipped with the skills to pursue big financial goals with minimal risk.

-Financial Literacy – Financial literacy is primarily concerned with what one knows.
-For example, can he calculate an interest rate?
-Does she know that a debit card is linked to a bank account and a credit card is not?
-Financial literacy is what you know.
+What is Financial Literacy?
+Financial literacy is primarily concerned with knowledge of financial concepts.
+For example, can you calculate an interest rate?
+Do you know that a debit card is linked to a bank account and a credit card is not?

-Financial Wellness – Financial wellness is the ability and willingness to make financial decisions, given the available financial resources and services, that increase one’s financial security and financial choice, now and in the future.
+What is Financial Wellness?
+Financial wellness is the ability and willingness to make financial decisions, given the available financial resources and services, that increase one’s financial security and financial choice, now and in the future.
 Financial well-being is what you get from your knowledge and actions.

-To ensure students have access to financial education, more teachers with backgrounds in finance and more nationwide curriculum requirements are necessary.
-Additionally, schools and teachers need the proper resources and support to incorporate financial literacy into their classrooms.
+To ensure students have access to free financial education resources, more teachers with backgrounds in finance and more nationwide curriculum requirements are necessary.
+Additionally, schools and teachers need the proper resources and support to incorporate financial literacy courses into their classrooms.

 EVERFI partners with sponsors nationwide to offer interactive, online financial literacy resources to K-12 schools and educators free of charge.